 Pacemaker or ICD

 These devices can help speed up or slow down your heartbeat.
 They're implanted under the skin in the chest during a simple surgery.
-Once you have a pacemaker or an ICD, you'll need to follow up with your provider at regular intervals.
-This is to be sure your device is working correctly and to monitor your heart rhythm.
+Once you have a pacemaker or an ICD, you'll need to follow up with your healthcare provider at regular intervals.
+This is to be sure your device is working correctly and to keep track of your heart rhythm.